tamberg/pi-lora/README.md

 That's it, data packets sent from your Pi LoRa device are now received by the client.

 # Pi LoRa Gateway
+To run the Pi LoRa gateway set up a Wi-Fi network with matching SSID and password.

+Then plug in the Pi LoRa gateway and put the antenna in an upright position.

+Make sure to chose an elevated location to reach maximum range.

-> Note: This section is for LoRaWAN gateways only
+> Note: This section is for LoRaWAN gateway setup

 ## Enable SPI
     $ sudo raspi-config # enable SPI

-## Setup ttn-gateway
+## Setup TTN gateway
     $ git clone https://github.com/ttn-zh/ic880a-gateway.git ~/ic880a-gateway
     $ cd ~/ic880a-gateway
     $ sudo ./install.sh spi